ZaccWu/ZaccWu.github.io/_posts/2019-12-07-Build the Neural Network with Pytorch from Scratch.md

       (out): Linear(in_features=32, out_features=1, bias=True)
     )

-Now we define the optimizer.
+Now it is time for us to define the optimizer.

 ```python
 optimizer=torch.optim.Adam(rnn.parameters(),lr=LR)